cbandy/postgres-operator-client/docs/content/reference/pgo_backup.md

 ### Options

 ```
+      --field-manager string   Name of the manager used to track Kubernetes API field ownership. (default "kubectl-pgo")
   -h, --help                   help for backup
       --options stringArray    options for taking a backup; can be used multiple times
       --repoName string        repoName to backup to
 ```

 ### Options inherited from parent commands